 Caister Camp Halt Railway Station (Photo: Public Domain)

 The 1970s was another time of great changes when the camp came under the ownership of Ladbrokes and more was done to improve the comfort of the accommodation and the quality of the meals.
 More thought was also given to entertainment, facilities and activities for children such as playgrounds and amusement arcades.
 This was the key to the continued increasing popularity and paved the way to greater success.
 In 1987 Ladbrokes sold Caister Holiday Park to Mecca, which was eventually bought up by the Rank Organisation.

-Today, the self-catering Caister Holiday Park is owned by Bourne Leisure and is a vast, modern, busy holiday centre catering for all ages with comfortable static caravan accommodation, excellent bars and restaurants, and some of the best family holiday entertainment, facilities and amenities in the UK.
+Today, the self-catering Caister Holiday Park is owned by Bourne Leisure (trading as Haven) and is a vast, modern, busy holiday centre catering for all ages with comfortable static caravan accommodation, excellent bars and restaurants, and some of the best family holiday entertainment, facilities and amenities in the UK.
 The staff are friendly and helpful, and the well-kept holiday park is clean, tidy and cleverly laid out.
 Just as all those years ago, the direct access to the wide sandy beach is greatly appreciated by all.